andreaporotti/just-another-memo-plugin/README.md

 3. Click on *Deactivate*.
 4. Click on *Delete*.

 Please note: by default the plugin data is kept after uninstall.
-You can choose to delete all data going to *Settings* -> *JAMP* and enabling data removal on uninstall.
+You can choose to delete all data going to *Settings* -> *JAMP Notes* and enabling data removal on uninstall.

 ## Changelog